Joshua-Stapleton/snap-gpt/README.md

 python3 -m pip install -r requirements.txt
 ```

-Also ensure to add your OpenAI API credentials and a home path variable to a .env file in the form:
+Also ensure to add your OpenAI API credentials, a home path variable, and email login credentials to a .env file in the form:
 ```
 OPENAI_KEY='...'
 HOME_PATH='...'
+SENDING_EMAIL_ADDRESS='...'
+RECEIVING_EMAIL_ADDRESS='...'
+EMAIL_PASSWORD='...'
 ```
+See [Google Account Help](https://support.google.com/accounts/answer/185833?visit_id=638115306131809626-4056881382&p=InvalidSecondFactor&rd=1) for more information on how to obtain an email app password.

-Then run `automation.py`, and run to see the results.
+Finally, run `automation.py`, and run to see the results.
+Specify whether you would like the results to be sent to your email or printed out in the terminal by passing in the notification type to the .